A formula for $p$-completion by way of the Segal conjecture: A formula for the -completion functor

 giving us the desired formula. \end{proof}

-\begin{remark} The formula of Proposition \ref{mainprop} also makes sense on elements in $A(G,H)^{\wedge}_{I_G}$ and the proof is identical once one feels comfortable referring to elements in the completion as virtual bisets. \end{remark}
+\begin{remark} The formula of Theorem \ref{mainthm} also makes sense on elements in $\AG(G,H)^{\wedge}_{I_G}$ and the proof is identical once one feels comfortable referring to elements in the completion as virtual bisets. \end{remark}

 This result allows us to give explicit formulas for the $p$-completion functor.
 It is often useful to have formulas more explicit than $({}_{\cF_G}G_{\cF_G})^{-1}$.
 We will give two further ways of understanding this element.
 One as an infinite series and the other as a certain limit.
 The following formulas for calculating $({}_{\cF_G}G_{\cF_G})^{-1}$ are based on similar calculations in \cite{Ragnarsson}.